mbehr1/fishbone/README.md

 **Note:** The document supports regular **Undo**.
 That's why e.g. commands like "delete effect", "delete rootcause",... are not asking whether you do really want to delete.

+A more detailed documentation is available here: [Docs](https://mbehr1.github.io/fishbone/).

 ## Features

 - allows to create interactive fishbone diagrams with